treeverse/lakeFS/docs/reference/oidc.md

     default_initial_groups: ["Developers"]
 ```

-Your login page will not include a link to sign-in using the
+Your login page will now include a link to sign-in using the
 OIDC provider.
 When a user first logs in through the provider, a corresponding user is created in lakeFS.

 #### Notes